-At this point, I wanted to examine the general data set a bit more closely.
-I wanted to see what features were still missing values and extract the prefix to group these features to create an imputation strategy.
-Although the features are mostly numeric values, almost all features are either ordinal or nominal categorical features.
+At this point, I want to examine the general data set more closely.
+I wanted to see what features were still missing values and extract the prefix to create an imputation strategy to group these features.
+Although the features are mostly numeric values, almost all are ordinal or nominal categorical features.
 The breakdown by prefix analysis shows that 235 features can be grouped into 26 prefixes in the general data set.

 Number of prefixes: 26

 [('KBA13', 116), ('KBA05', 63), ('CJT', 8), ('D19', 8), ('PLZ8', 7), ('LP', 6), ('CAMEO', 3), ('RT', 3), ('VK', 3), ('UMFELD', 2), ('ALTERSKATEGORIE', 1), ('BALLRAUM', 1), ('EWDICHTE', 1), ('GEBAEUDETYP', 1), ('GFK', 1), ('HH', 1), ('INNENSTADT', 1), ('KKK', 1), ('KONSUMNAEHE', 1), ('MOBI', 1), ('ONLINE', 1), ('ORTSGR', 1), ('REGIOTYP', 1), ('RETOURTYP', 1), ('VHN', 1), ('W', 1)]

 To get a sense of skewness by prefix, I created a function that generates histograms for each prefix and Pandas’ skew() function was used to calculate the skew value for each feature.